rohitpid/settings/README.md

 ## Installation

-1. Review packages to be installed in Brewfile or UbuntuPackages to make sure you are ok with what will be installed.
+1. Review packages to be installed in Brewfile or UbuntuPackages and add/remove packages you want installed.
-2. Change .gitconfig to contain your specific email and username
+2. Edit .gitconfig with your own email and username for git
+3. MacOS only: Install powerline fonts from https://github.com/powerline/fonts
-3. Run ./install.sh
+4. Run ./install.sh
-4. Open iterm2 and go to preferences->general->"Load Preferences from a custom file or folder" and select the folder as ~/settings/iterm2_profile/
+5. Open iterm2 and go to preferences->general->"Load Preferences from a custom file or folder" and select the folder as ~/settings/iterm2_profile/
 ![iterm2 settings](http://i63.tinypic.com/5yyhow.png)

 ## Contributors